111 (New Zealand telephone number): Controversy

 In New Zealand in 2004, the police answering of emergency telephone service came under sustained scrutiny for systemic problems.
 A case that caused particular concern was the disappearance of Iraena Asher, who vanished in October 2004 after she rang the police in distress and was instead sent a taxi that went to the wrong address.
 On 11 May 2005 a severely critical independent report into the Police Communications Centres was released.
 It expressed ongoing concerns for public safety, and identified inadequate management, poor leadership, inadequate training, understaffing, underutilised technology and a lack of customer focus as being underlying risks for systemic failures.
 The report made over 60 recommendations for improvement, including recommending a 15 to 20 year strategy to move away from using 111 as an emergency telephone number because of problems with misdialling due to the repeated digits.
 Despite ambiguous reporting, these issues were never with the 111 service itself, and did not impact fire or ambulance services.
-The problems were restricted solely to the Police Communications Centres.'
+The problems were restricted solely to the Police Communications Centres.

 In February 2024, documents from the New Zealand Police showed that the 111 service was outdated and was causing deaths and injuries.
 For example, a woman was stabbed to death by her partner after she was overheard calling 111, it is believed, if she was able to use another method to contact 111 such as texting, there is a possibility she would not have been detected.
 Furthermore, a man drowned at a beach with only ambulance staff being alerted despite both police and surf and rescue being on the beach at the time, neither emergency service was made aware of the event due to the outdated system and therefore neither responded.
-A police spokesperson said, “The public may not receive timely help when they need it, and frontline responders could find themselves attending dangerous incidents without pertinent situational information and without adequate support.”
-Even with the emergency system failing 59 times in just 2021 and 2022 alone, the New Zealand Government refused to pay the $60 million [NZD] to replace the aging system.
-Despite both Police and Fire and Emergency making pleas that there was an urgent need to replace the vital system.
+The emergency system failed 59 times in the year 2021-2022 with a police spokesperson saying, “The public may not receive timely help when they need it, and frontline responders could find themselves attending dangerous incidents without pertinent situational information and without adequate support.”
+Both Police and Fire and Emergency have released reports stating that there was an "urgent" and "pressing" need to replace the system.
+The New Zealand Government denied to spend NZ$60 million to replace the aging system.